FREQUENTLY ASKED QUESTIONS

 No, the bacteria we use are non-pathogenic (biosafety level 1), that means they cannot cause infections or disease in humans.
 Did you know that the pigment is also used for medical purposes?
 The purple pigment can treat leukaemia for example.
 Awesome right!

-Both natural and synthetic fibres can be dyed with bacteria which is quite unusual, because normally natural dyes don’t attach well to synthetic fibres.
+Both natural and synthetic fibres can be dyed with bacteria which is quite remarkable, because normally natural dyes don’t fix to synthetic fibres.
 We have also tested other materials like MycoTEX by NEFFA, Mylium, plant root textile by Diana Scherer, felted wool by Beatrice Waanders and Pyratex Health fabric.

 Within three days the bacteria have both produced the dye and dyed the fabric.

 10. How many colours can bacteria produce?